 Sonoma County farms and small businesses offer a rich variety of old fashioned jams, marmalades, preserves, jellies, no-sugar-added fruit spreads, gourmet mustards, marinades, barbecue sauces, unique specialty sauces, and hummus and other dips of all styles and flavors.
 Add a distinctive taste of Sonoma County to your meals by opening a jar or bottle and bringing Wine Country into your home.
 Check our listings of Sonoma County condiments and jams, and Sonoma County honey producers.

 Bread is the staff of life, so the good life in Sonoma Winey Country calls for great bread and baked goods.
 And Sonoma County’s bakers respond with awesome artisan breads, fresh pastries, delicious pies and cakes, lovely tarts, and savory scones and baguettes.
 Whether it’s traditional wheat and sourdough, or baked goods with a Scandinavian, Asian, French, or Mexican flair, fans have been know to drive for hours to get their favorite baked goods.
 Read about our picks for the Best Bakeries and Patisseries in Sonoma County and check our listings of Sonoma County Breads and Pastries.

-Sonoma County boasts a thriving (and delicious) artisan beverage community, with nearly two dozen craft breweries, nine cider works, and more than a dozen distilleries---plus more coming soon.
+Sonoma County boasts a thriving (and delicious) artisan beverage community, with more than two dozen craft breweries, 10 cider works, and more than a dozen distilleries — plus more coming soon.
 The county even offers a Beer, Cider & Spirits map that lets you keep track of this growing industry of dedicated brewers and producers, so you can ask for them in stores, bars, and restaurants near you.
 Read Get to Know Famous Sonoma County Breweries and 5 Sonoma County Distilleries You Should Know, and check our listings of Sonoma County Breweries, Distilleries & Cideries.